 KVH Industries produces mobile satellite antennas for land, sea, and air applications.
-From cargo ships in the North Sea to storm chaser vehicles off-roading inland - the antennas must survive the ride.
+From cargo ships in the North Sea, to storm chaser vehicles off-roading inland - the antennas must survive the ride, whatever it may be.

 RP2000 in the Lab.

-KVH has a dedicated testing facility in Middletown, Rhode Island, equipped with a Mikrolar's RP2000 Hexapod (custom 12-axis system combining our Rotopod and Hexapod designs).
-This ensures that the antennas receive rigorous testing approximating real-life extreme conditions.
+KVH has a dedicated testing facility in Middletown, Rhode Island, USA that is equipped with a Mikrolar RP2000 Hexapod.
+This custom 12-axis system combines elements from both our P and R-series.
+The six actuators provide the working volume of a Hexapod, while attaching them to a Nexen Ring gains the rotational capabilities of a Rotopod.
+This ensures that the antennas receive rigorous testing approximating realistic extreme conditions.
 Any satellite antenna mounted on top of the Hexapod is moved (quite violently) through all six degrees of freedom.
-KVH's fielded antennas must be capable of mantaining a lock on the satellite without any malfunctions due to vigorous or unexpected movement.
+KVH's fielded antennas must be capable of maintaining a lock on the satellite without any malfunctions due to vigorous or unexpected movement.

 "The motion table simulates realistic sea motions like those experienced on yachts and commercial vessels during really bad weather," explains Brian Arthur, KVH's VP - Product Development.
 "It enables us to test our products at 30 degrees tilt and pitch and roll, at velocities up to 45 degrees/second, and at accelerations up to 120 degrees/second^2 at a 2-second period."

-For KVH TracPhone and TracVision antennas, a ride on the Hexapod is standard procedure during development - an important step in the process of ensuring maximum performance of the satellite antenna systems.
-If it's a KVH satellite antenna, it has survived this wild ride, ensuring great tracking for users at sea, on land , and in the air.
+For TracPhone and TracVision antennas, a ride on the Hexapod in the KVH lab is a standard procedure during development - an important step in the process of ensuring maximum performance of the satellite antenna systems.
+If it is a KVH satellite antenna, it has survived this wild ride, ensuring great tracking for users at sea, on land, and in the air.